aws-amplify/docs/docs/lib/analytics/getting-started.md

 description: Description
 ---

 The Analytics category enables you to collect analytics data for your app.
-The Analytics category comes with built-in support for [AWS Pinpoint](#using-amazon-pinpoint) and [Amazon Kinesis](#using-amazon-kinesis) (Kinesis support is currently only available in the Amplify JavaScript library).
+The Analytics category comes with built-in support for [Amazon Pinpoint](#using-amazon-pinpoint) and [Amazon Kinesis](#using-amazon-kinesis) (Kinesis support is currently only available in the Amplify JavaScript library).

 > **Prerequisite:** [Install and configure the Amplify CLI](~/cli/start/install.md)

 ## Set up analytics backend

 Run the following command in your project's root folder.
-The CLI will prompt configuration options for the Analytics category such as AWS Pinpoint resource name and analytics event settings.
+The CLI will prompt configuration options for the Analytics category such as Amazon Pinpoint resource name and analytics event settings.

 > The Analytics category utilizes the Authentication category behind the scenes to authorize your app to send analytics events.